Timelines published by our users.

 [Created]

-The Slave Ship, originally titled Slavers Throwing overboard the Dead and Dying—Typhon coming on, is a painting by the British artist J. M. W. Turner, first exhibited at The Royal Academy of Arts.
-The initial exhibition of the painting in 1840 coincided with international abolitionist campaigns.
-111
+Joseph Mallord William Turner.
+Oil on canvas.
+111 Originally titled Slavers Throwing overboard the Dead and Dying—Typhon coming on, is a painting by the British artist J. M. W. Turner, first exhibited at The Royal Academy of Arts.
+The initial exhibition of the painting in [1840] coincided with international abolitionist campaigns.

 [Construction Started]